-CSFL is delivering a new initiative that aims to transform Scotland's landscapes from carbon sources to carbon sinks.
+CSFL led an initiative whose aim was to help transform Scotland's landscapes from carbon sources to carbon sinks.

-Landscapes as Carbon Sinks is working towards designing a systemic transformation of the land use sectors to make the whole of Scotland a net carbon sink, building on the target of the Government of Scotland of becoming carbon neutral by 2045.
+The Landscapes as Carbon Sinks project sought to work towards designing a systemic transformation of the land use sector to contribute to the target of the Government of Scotland of becoming carbon neutral by 2045.

 The project was a collaboration between CSFL, ECCI, and EIT Climate-KIC, working with the Scottish Government and a range of public and private ‘challenge-owners’ in Scotland.
 Working with partner organisations, we were able to explore future options, identify key challenges, and elaborate potential levers for change.
 These outputs have been made available through interactive systems maps on private finance for natural capital, and wood in construction.